Christine Spence, Ph.D.

 - M.M. in music therapy, Florida State University

 - B.M. in music, University of Florida

-Infants and toddlers with disabilities; family-centered practices and coaching; professional development and personnel preparation; family and child well-being; early childhood systems
+Infants and toddlers with disabilities; infant mental health; family-centered practices and coaching; professional development and personnel preparation; family and child well-being; early childhood systems

 - Spence, C. M. & Santos, R. M. (2019).
 Multi-component professional development for early interventionists.
 International Journal of Early Childhood Special Education, 11(1), 52-63. doi: 10.20489/intjecse.585390

 - Corr, C. P., Miller, D. L., Spence, C. M., *Marshall, A. A., *Mott, K. N., & *Kretzer, J. (2018).
 “It’s never black and white.”: Early interventionists’ experiences supporting abused children and their families.
 Psychological Services, 16(1), 103-110. doi: 10.1037/ser0000282